GSA/just_inform_web/README.md

 # What Is Just Inform

-[Just Inform Web] is a simple web app (built with [Sinatra]) that uses the [Just Inform] gem to parse data from [RegInfo.gov] to generate top 25 government forms lists based on burden hours, cost, and number of responses.
+[Just Inform Web] is a simple web app (built with [Sinatra]) that uses the [Just Inform] gem to parse data from [RegInfo.gov] and generate a list of the top 25 government forms based on burden hours, cost, and number of responses.

 ## Basic Usage